sanskrit/raw_etexts_english/blogs/manasataramgini/2012-10-31_a-note-regarding-the-multilingual-poetry-of-jayarama-kavi.md

 +++
-title = "A note regarding the multilingual poetry of jayarAmaxa0kavI"
+title = "A note regarding the multilingual poetry of jayarAma kavI"

 +++
 We had a discussion with an acquaintance regarding the local linguistic